So you’ve decided to step up and finally start your online business, Congrats!

 Free web hosting services usually don’t provide enough bandwidth for a major business website.

-As a newbie I recommend going for Siteground which costs under $10 per month in the first year.
+As a newbie, I recommend going for Siteground or Dreamhost as both costs under $10 per month.

 Step 5: Create a Site Map